Learning More from Less: Unlocking Internal Representations for Benchmark Compression: RepCore Approach

 To explicitly extract signals directly tied to the final evaluation outcome, we apply a linear classifier $g_\phi$ to $z_{m,i}$ and optimize the entire network using Cross-Entropy loss to predict the ground-truth correctness $y_{m,i}$:

-We define $\mathcal{I}_{\text{train}}$ by randomly partitioning the target benchmark $\mathcal{I}$ into training, validation, and test splits using 70\%, 10\%, and 20\% splits, respectively.
+We define $\mathcal{I}_{\text{train}}$ by randomly partitioning the target benchmark $\mathcal{I}$ into training, validation, and test splits with proportions of 70\%, 10\%, and 20\%, respectively.
 This process treats the optimization as a representation learning task on the target distribution.
 Empirically, the classifier achieves high Area Under the Curve (AUC) scores peaking at approximately 0.9 on held-out test splits, confirming that the bottleneck features successfully distill validity signals.
+In this design, the classifier $g_\phi$ serves only as a training time supervision head, helping steer the shared latent space toward evaluation-relevant signals while reducing architecture specific variation.
 For the subsequent clustering phase, we utilize the MLP output $z_{m,i}$, as this aligned representation preserves richer information about the intrinsic relational structure of the full benchmark.